Page loading ... Please wait.

 bibliography

-Cranberry Orange Bread Tested Recipe
+Cranberry Orange Bread Recipe & Video

 Printer Friendly Page

 Here is a delicious Cranberry Bread for you to try.
-This Cranberry Orange Bread pairs the tartness of fresh cranberries with the sweet citrus flavor of freshly squeezed orange juice.
-Besides its wonderful flavor, this Cranberry Orange Bread is lower in fat than most, as it uses only 4 tablespoons (57 grams) of butter and replaces the more commonly used milk with orange juice.
+It pairs the tartness of fresh cranberries with the sweet citrus flavor of orange juice and orange zest.
+Besides its wonderful flavor, this Cranberry Orange Bread is lower in fat than most, as it uses only 4 tablespoons (55 grams) of butter and replaces the more commonly used milk with orange juice.
 I adapted this recipe from Jean Anderson's 'The American Century Cookbook' where she tells us that this recipe was developed by Ocean Spray around the middle of the 20th century.

 Cranberries are a small, hard, smooth-skinned, round to oval-shaped, bright red berry that is native to North America.
 It is also known by the names craneberry, bounceberry, bearberry, cowberry, or lingonberry.
 The American Indians used the cranberry as both a food and a medicine.
 Sailors as well as settlers traveling westward were known to have used cranberries as a way to ward off scurvy.
 Today we know that cranberries are high in Vitamin C and are also used as an antioxidant.